Immigration detention in the United States: International regulation regarding human rights

 United States Immigration Detention Facilities are required to uphold many of the same standards maintained by domestic detention facilities as well as international human rights laws and protocols.
 Facility officials are prohibited from violating the Eighth Amendment in the utilization of force to cause harm to inmates.
 The U.S. government has ratified the International Covenant on Civil and Political Rights, the Convention on the Elimination of All Forms of Racial Discrimination, and Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment in regards to immigration detention facilities, all of which provide standards and protocols that must be administered and followed in the treatment of immigrant detainees.
 This includes the proper administration of medical treatment as well as swift response to medical requests by detainees.
-The United States is also bound by the United Nation's Universal Declaration on Human Rights codified in 1948 and the Universal Declaration of Human Rights, both of which swift and adequate response to all medical requests and emergencies.
+The United States is also bound by the United Nations' Universal Declaration on Human Rights codified in 1948 and the Universal Declaration of Human Rights, both of which swift and adequate response to all medical requests and emergencies.
 Despite these standards as well as the purpose of immigration detention not being punitive, facilities often utilize punitive disciplinary action that violate the Convention Against Torture and the International Covenant on Civil and Political Rights protocols.
 However, abuse by facility officials is not limited to excessive punitive action.
 Complaints of physical, sexual, and verbal abuse by officials are not at all uncommon.
 Furthermore, there seems to be a pronounced lack of response and record keeping of detainee complaints by facility officials.
 Detainees are protected via international law through several articles within various treaties in which the United States is a signatory.
 For example, Article 12 of Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment states as follows: